InsightSoftwareConsortium/ITKFPFH/README.md

 # normal_np is numpy array of shape [Nx3]
 # fpfh_feature is numpy array of shape [33xN]
+# 25 is the radius and 100 is the maximum number of neighbors

 normal_pointset.SetPoints(itk.vector_container_from_array(normal_np.flatten()))
 fpfh = itk.Fpfh.PointFeature.MF3MF3.New()